Skip to main content

 Is IKIGAI good for a special occasion?

-Yes, and it is one of the stronger cases for a special-occasion booking in Germany.
-Two Michelin stars, a wine list with 1,750 selections and 17,500 bottles of inventory, and the Schloss Elmau setting combine to make this a destination rather than just a restaurant.
+Yes, it is one of the stronger cases for a special-occasion booking in Germany.
+Two Michelin stars, a wine list with 1,750 selections and 17,500 bottles of inventory, the Schloss Elmau setting combine to make this a destination rather than just a restaurant.
 For occasions where the full trip matters as much as the meal — anniversaries, milestone birthdays — pairing the dinner with a stay at the resort amplifies the experience considerably.
 Book at minimum several weeks out.